Palmers Brewery Community Fund - a Year in Review

 A year since the relaunch

-A year ago in May, we relaunched the Palmers Brewery Community Fund, partnering with Crowdfunder to support local not-for-profit community organisations.
+A year ago in May, we relaunched the Palmers Brewery Community Fund.
+Partnering with Crowdfunder, we aim to support local not-for-profit community organisations.

 Our Community Fund works to support the local community and charitable organisations that help keep West Dorset one of the best places to live, visit and explore.
 Not-for-profit organisations local to Palmers can apply via Crowdfunder for up to £2,000 to support their projects.